-It is not expected that a student return to class with all missed work completed; the number one priority for a sick student is to rest and get better.
+It is not expected that a student will return to class with all missed work completed; the number one priority for a sick student is to rest and get better.
 Teachers are prepared to support students and students should plan to seek out their teachers during E Block.
 In cases of short-term illnesses, students should email or call a classmate for missed assignments or refer to their class syllabus, when appropriate.
 Most assignments/syllabi are available online through class Canvas sites and on some occasions, students may email teachers directly.

-Leaving Campus/ Early Dismissals:
+Leaving Campus/Early Dismissals:

 For early dismissals, please either call the Attendance Line at 617-800-2306 or email the Front Office (mespina@bbns.org) if your child will be leaving early (missing academics and/or sports).
 Any student leaving early must sign out on the clipboard in the Front Office prior to leaving campus and sign back in if they return during the academic day.
-If they are being released due to illness, our health policies above read "The parent designee for a student assessed for release due to illness cannot be either a transportation service or the driver of a transportation service.
+On these occasions students must be accompanied by a designated adult.
+If they are being released due to illness, our health policies above read "The parent designee for a student assessed for release due to illness cannot be either a transportation service or the driver of a transportation service."
 Your support will be greatly appreciated in helping to avoid any confusion regarding a child's whereabouts.